MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-serverless-api-migration.md

 For the Contoso Real Estate project, the v3 and v4 programming models are separated into two different folders.
 The v3 programming model is in the `api` folder, and the v4 programming model is in the `api-v4` folder.
 This separation allows you to deploy the two versions separately.

 For the Contoso Real Estate monorepo, the root level `node_modules` controls all dependencies.
 During development in a separate branch, install dependencies into the `api-v4` directory instead of using the workspace.
-This ensures that the v3 and v4 programming models don't collide.
+This ensures that the v3 and v4 programming model dependencies don't collide.

 When you are ready to merge the v4 programming model into the main branch, you can install the dependencies into the workspace and continue from there.
 You will need to validate the workspace builds, deploys, and tests correctly with the v4 programming model.